Search for heavy resonances decaying to Z($\nu\bar{\nu}$)V(qq') in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Triggers and event reconstruction

 \section{Triggers and event reconstruction}

 Samples of collision data are selected using several \ptmiss triggers whose thresholds vary between 90 and 140\GeV, depending on the data-taking period.
-The \ptmiss trigger efficiencies were studied using samples of events selected with single lepton triggers.
+The \ptmiss trigger efficiencies were studied using samples of events selected with single-lepton triggers.
 The lepton triggers isolate events with neutrinos produced via \PW boson decays, which serve as a good proxy for both the signal and the dominant backgrounds.
-The single lepton triggers required electrons with $\pt > 27\text{--}32\GeV$, depending on the data-taking period, or muons with $\pt > 24\GeV$.
+The single-lepton triggers required electrons with $\pt > 27\text{--}32\GeV$, depending on the data-taking period, or muons with $\pt > 24\GeV$.
 The efficiencies of the triggers for selecting events with large \ptmiss ($>$200\GeV) were measured as functions of \ptmiss.
 The differences between the efficiencies determined using electron events and muon events were found to be less than 1.4\% and are assigned as systematic uncertainties.
-For all data-taking periods, the trigger efficiency is found to reach 95\% for $\ptmiss\geq250\GeV$ and plateaus around 98\% for $\ptmiss\geq300\GeV$.
+For all data-taking periods, the trigger efficiency is found to reach 95\% for $\ptmiss > 250\GeV$ and plateaus around 98\% for $\ptmiss > 300\GeV$.
 At $\ptmiss=200\GeV$, the efficiency is found to be greater than 75\%.
-The measured trigger efficiencies are applied to the simulation data as event weights.
+The trigger efficiencies measured using single-lepton data are applied to the simulated data as functions of the reconstructed \ptmiss.
+The dependence of these efficiencies on other kinematic variables has been investigated and the associated effects found to be less than the assigned uncertainties.

 The event reconstruction proceeds from particles identified by the particle-flow (PF) algorithm~\cite{CMS-PRF-14-001}, which uses information from the silicon tracking system, calorimeters, and muon systems to reconstruct PF candidates as electrons, muons, charged or neutral hadrons, or photons.
-Charged-particle tracks are required to originate from the event primary $\Pp\Pp$ interaction vertex, defined as the candidate vertex with the largest value of summed physics-object $\pt^2$.
-The physics objects used for calculating $\pt^2$ are jets, clustered using the anti-\kt jet finding algorithm~\cite{Cacciari:2008gp,Cacciari:2011ma} with the tracks assigned to candidate vertices as inputs, and the associated \ptvecmiss, taken as the negative vector \pt sum of those jets.
+The candidate vertex with the largest value of summed physics-object $\pt^2$ is taken to be the primary $\Pp\Pp$ interaction vertex.
+The physics objects used for this determination are jets, formed by clustering tracks assigned to candidate vertices using the anti-\kt jet finding algorithm~\cite{Cacciari:2008gp,Cacciari:2011ma} with a distance parameter of 0.4, and the associated \ptvecmiss, taken as the negative vector \pt sum of those jets.

 Electrons are reconstructed by associating a charged-particle track with an electromagnetic calorimeter supercluster~\cite{Khachatryan:2015hwa}.
 The resulting electron candidates are required to have $\pt>10\GeV$ and $\abs{\eta}<2.5$, and to satisfy identification criteria designed to reject light-parton jets, photon conversions, and electrons produced in the decays of heavy-flavor hadrons.
 Muons are reconstructed by associating tracks in the muon system with those found in the silicon tracker~\cite{Sirunyan:2018fpa}.
 Muon candidates are required to satisfy $\pt>10\GeV$ and $\abs{\eta}<2.4$.